 Elliott M. Levy has served on our Board since March 2021.
-Dr. Levy has served as Senior Vice President of Global Development of Amgen since September 2014 and Senior Vice President of R&D Strategy and Operations since June 2020.
-He served as Chairman of the board of TransCelerate BioPharma, Inc. from September 2017 to September 2019 and as a board member since May 2015, and has also served on the board of NuCana plc since November 2021.
+Dr. Levy served as Senior Vice President of Global Development of Amgen from September 2014 to June 2020 and Senior Vice President of R&D Strategy and Operations from June 2020 to May 2021.
+He has served on the board of directors of NuCana plc since November 2021.
 Dr. Levy received his M.D. from Yale University and his B.A. from Yale College.
 We believe Dr. Levy is qualified to serve on our Board because of his scientific expertise and experience in the industry.